Navigation

 Context

-I kept Googling the same thing — “cracked heels men fix” — and landing on the same three articles written for women, repackaged with a stock photo of a guy.
+I kept Googling “cracked heels men fix” and landing on the same three articles written for women, repackaged with a stock photo of a guy.
 The clinical sources were accurate but impersonal.
 The product sites were selling, not teaching.
-Nothing spoke to men who actually wanted to understand what was happening to their feet and what to do about it without a referral.
+Nothing spoke to men who actually wanted to understand what was happening to their feet and what to do about it.

 Design synthesis

-Men need a foot health resource that's male-specific, clinically grounded, and product-informed — the intersection no existing site occupies.
+Men need a foot health resource that is male-specific, clinically grounded, and product-informed.
+No existing site occupies that intersection.

 02